electron/electron/docs/tutorial/windows-taskbar.md

 like [recent documents][recent-documents] and [application progress][progress-bar].

-### JumpList
+## JumpList

-Windows allows apps to define a custom context menu that shows up when users right-click the app's icon in the task bar.
+Windows allows apps to define a custom context menu that shows up when users right-click the app's icon in the taskbar.
 That context menu is called `JumpList`.
 You specify custom actions in the `Tasks` category of JumpList, as quoted from [MSDN][msdn-jumplist]: